Why this course?

 Years 1 & 2

-One third of the course is focused upon education with input from staff in the Faculty of Humanities & Social Sciences.
-You’ll also undertake work placements in primary and secondary schools.
+One half of the course is focused upon education with input from staff in the Faculty of Humanities & Social Sciences.
+You’ll also undertake work placements in schools.

 Education classes start in late August at the beginning of Year 3.
-If you realise that teaching is not for you, it is possible to transfer to the degree course in Mathematics before the start of Year 4.
+If you realise that teaching is not for you, it is possible to transfer to the Honours degree course in Mathematics.

-You’ll have access to well-equipped, modern laboratories and teaching rooms as well as 24-hour access to an advanced computer information network and a sophisticated virtual e-learning environment.
-We have also an undergraduate common room which gives you a modern and flexible area that's used for individual and group study work and is also a relaxing social space.
+You’ll have access to well-equipped, modern computing laboratories and teaching rooms, as well as 24-hour access to an advanced computer information network and a sophisticated virtual e-learning environment.
+We have also an undergraduate common room which gives you a modern and flexible area that's used for individual and group study work, and is also a relaxing social space.

 Accredited by the Institute of Mathematics and its Applications for the purpose of meeting in full the educational requirement for chartered status.